Wait, you need how long to save a down payment?

 National Bank also looked at condo affordability.
 The time needed to save the minimum down payment on a condo in the cities studied ranges from 55 months for buyers in Vancouver to 15 months in Edmonton.

-If your down payment savings aren’t where you’d like them to be, there are more than a few things you can do to increase your odds of landing a home of your own.
+If your down payment savings aren’t where you’d like them to be, there are more than a few things you can do to increase your odds of landing a home of your own sooner.
 Warning: The overriding theme here is “sacrifice”.

 1. Lower your expectations

-To some homebuyers, especially first-timers, this might sound like a cop out, or even a defeat, but don’t think of it that way.
+To some homebuyers, especially first-time homebuyers, this might sound like a cop out, or even a defeat, but don’t think of it that way.

 It’s not your fault Canada's home prices are rising at a maniacal pace.
 But trying to keep up with them when your budget won’t allow it would be just as crazy.
 Rather than putting 5% down on a home that’s move-in ready, consider aiming lower and looking for a house that needs some TLC.